Tay Yong Kwang: Murder of Wan Cheon Kem

-In 2007, Tay heard the case of three robbers charged with murdering a lorry driver Wan Cheon Kem during a robbery heist in 30 May 2006.
+In 2007, Tay heard the case of three robbers charged with murdering a lorry driver Wan Cheon Kem during a robbery heist on 30 May 2006.
 One of the killers, Nakamuthu Balakrishnan, used a baseball bat to hit Wan on the head multiple times, causing Wan to die from head injuries six days after the brutal assault.
 Tay determined that Balakrishnan had intentionally inflicting the fatal injuries on Wan during the robbery, and thus his actions were equivalent to an offence of murder under Section 300(c) of the Penal Code.
-He further found that Balakrishnan's two co-accused, Christopher Samson Anpalagan and Daniel Vijay Katherasan, shared the common intention to rob Wan and the fatal assault caused by Balakrishnan was in furtherance of the common intention to rob Wan, and hence both Christopher and Daniel were also found guilty of murder by common intention, leading him to sentenced the three men to death in 19 March 2008.
+He further found that Balakrishnan's two co-accused, Christopher Samson Anpalagan and Daniel Vijay Katherasan, shared the common intention to rob Wan and the fatal assault caused by Balakrishnan was in furtherance of the common intention to rob Wan, and hence both Christopher and Daniel were also found guilty of murder by common intention, leading him to sentenced the three men to death on 19 March 2008.

 The robbers then appealed, and in September 2010, the Court of Appeal found that Tay had erred in finding both Christopher and Daniel guilty of murder since they never had the knowledge that Balakrishnan would assault Wan to his death or having the intention to carry out the fatal assault, hence they cannot be considered guilty based on the common intention of murdering Wan.
 Hence, both Christopher and Daniel were instead convicted of robbery with hurt and had their death sentences set aside.
 On the other hand, the Court of Appeal agreed with the decision of Tay to convict Balakrishnan of murder, since Balakrishnan had committed murder by intentionally inflicting the fatal injuries on Wan during the robbery, and therefore, Balakrishnan became the sole attacker to face the gallows in July 2011.

 Subsequently, the cases of Daniel and Christopher were remitted to the High Court and Tay re-sentence the duo to 15 years' imprisonment and 15 strokes of the cane each on 4 October 2010, after considering the brutality of the attack and their respective roles in the robbery.